 The following are definitions of some of the terminology and concepts within the application.

-Content - Philanthropy Cloud has four major types of content.
+Content - Philanthropy Cloud supports the following types of content.
 Content items can have explicit relationships to other content items.

-- Impact Fund: a portfolio of nonprofits focused on a specific cause or issue that a user can give to.
-Funds are distributed to the portfolio of nonprofits.
+- Impact Fund - a portfolio of nonprofits, usually administered by a Local United Way, focused on a specific cause or issue that a user can give to.
+The funds are then distributed to the portfolio of nonprofits.

-- Story: a news item, blog post, article or similar content.
-Could be created by an organization or a Local United Way.
+- Story - a news item, blog post, or article.
+Stories can be created by an organization or a Local United Way.

-Context - Certain roles can access multiple Philanthropy Cloud tenants — or “contexts.”
-For example, a Workplace Account Manager can switch between any of the companies they are managing, or switch to the context of their Local United Way, which itself may be a workplace too.
+Context - Certain roles can access multiple Philanthropy Cloud tenants, or contexts.
+For example, a Workplace Account Manager can switch between any of the companies they are managing, or they can switch to the context of their Local United Way, which itself may also be a workplace.

 DSOG - Digital Services Operating Group.
 A group of Local United Ways (~38 currently) who work together on shared digital services, including Philanthropy Cloud.